 January 8th, 2013

 Happy New Year from the Credit Karma team!
-By now, you’ve probably settled into a few resolutions, some of them maybe even financial (like the Debt Movement, perhaps?).
-To help you kickstart your credit in 2013, we thought we’d give you a handy checklist to follow.
+By now you’ve probably settled into a few resolutions, some of them maybe even financial (like the Debt Movement, perhaps?).
+To help you kickstart your credit in 2013, we thought we’d give you a quick checklist.
 Here’s how to make sure your credit is in tip-top shape this year.